 Stand Against Racism is a signature campaign of YWCA USA to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism in our communities.

-Participants will have the opportunity to learn and engage with curated information on racial inequity within the following topics:
+Participants in 2022 had the opportunity to learn and engage with curated information on racial inequity within the following topics:

 - Critical Race Theory